 From my experience so far, writing code is not near the top of my list of the greatest challenges I encountered on the job, although learning how to write code for various components of the system for the first time is usually tough(sometimes overwhelming), and actually putting the effort to write code that produces no output from the product and business point of view(refactoring, writing tests and writing enough of them) can be a little frustrating.

-- Inconsistencies.
-Colleagues and boss having inconsistent views on the same issue.
-This is where having qualities such as initiative, resourcefulness help a lot.
+Inconsistencies.
+Colleagues and boss have inconsistent views on the same issue.
+This is where having qualities such as initiative, and resourcefulness help a lot.
 By clarifying these inconsistencies, we have saved hours or days worth of time that could have been wasted.

 On the technical front, the developer(me), knows little about ci cd in terms of setting up the whole pipeline(excluding deployment), and my understanding of kubernetes is even lesser, though I have a workable knowledge of docker container.